-Across the country we’ve become used to wearing masks when restrictions due to Covid come into play.
+Want to reduce the amount of waste produced by disposable face masks?
 We show you how to make a sustainable face mask using recycled materials.

-There are lots of designs for cloth face masks out there on the internet, but these are our favourite.
-They mimic a disposable surgical mask in design and require no printing out of patterns.
+There are loads of designs for cloth face masks out there on the internet, but this is our favourite.
+It mimics a disposable surgical mask in design and requires no printing out of patterns.

 You can unpick elastic waist bands from old trousers and undies, and snip these into thinner straps.
 Hair ties will do the job admirably, while rubber bands are another less durable option.